 The prices of the modeling brand paints vary from 1,60 to 4,50 euros/dollars a jar.
-This depends the most on the kind of paint you pick and what brand.
+The price mostly depends on the kind of paint you pick and the brand.
 These jars usually go a long way and most will go for years.
-I have many jars in my rack (85%) that I have only bought once during my ‘modelling career’ and still use today.
+Many colours in my rack (85%) were only bought once during my ‘modelling career’ and still used today.

 So, you are ready to go with the tools and paint.
 Now let’s see what kit you really want.
 I’ve already talked about scales.
 To give you an idea we’ll take the M413 as an example.
 In 1/35 scale that is 172mm long and 76mm wide.
 In 1/48 scale that would be 119mm long and 59mm wide.
 A 1/72 WWII Sherman is about 83mm in length.

 When buying kits, prices will also play a big part.
 These are most often affected by 3 things.
 The brand, the amount of parts in the kit and when building tanks, you must take in effect if the tracks are made from rubber or styrene.
 (When using rubber tracks, you must know that these will eat away your model after a certain amount of years, with often devastating effects.)

 There are many brands out there.
 Prices often vary from country and/or region.
 Because I’ve been talking about tanks, I’m going to keep it to the most known armor brands.